Mrjermjerm/Asymmetric-Cryptography-keymaker/README.md

-# Asymmetric-Cryptography-keymaker
-# Overview
+# Asymmetric Cryptography Keymaker - Overview

-{Important!
-Do not say in this section that this is college assignment.
-Talk about what you are trying to accomplish as a software engineer to further your learning.}
 In this project we are experimenting with Rust programming language to create an Elliptic Curve Cryptography (ECC) to encrypt and Decrypt files.
+This program stretched our knowledge of programming languages by using Rust, and required lots of learning to implement Cryptography and understand how the mathmatics works.

 {Provide a description of your software}